-We will only use your personal data as outlined above and as the law allows.
-We will normally use the following legal basis for processing your personal data.
+We will only use personal data as outlined above and as the law allows.

 Thalamos is a data controller for your personal information if you use our website or services.
-If you use our clinical administration system, we process the information you store and share there on your behalf and you are the data controller.
-We cannot see this information.
-As the data controller you are responsible for making sure you have the correct authority to store or share the information.
-If you store, process or share individual identifiable health data on our clinical administration system, we cannot view, use or disclose this information unless legally obliged to do so.
+If you use our MHA administration system, we process the information you store and share there as a Data Processor on behalf of the Data Controller.
+The Data Controller is responsible for making sure it has the correct authority to store or share the information.
+If we store, process or share individual identifiable health data on our MHA administration system for a Data Controller, we can only use or disclose this information as directed to by the Data Controller or unless legally obliged to do so.

-Retention of data on the clinical administrative system is the responsibility of the account owner who should not keep data for longer than is necessary.
+Retention of data on the MHA administrative system is either the responsibility of the account owner who should not keep data for longer than is necessary or retention is pre-agreed with the Data Controller as part of contracts.
 The retention period will depend on the reason for using the clinical administrative system.

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.